ssung1/ubipong-ecosystem/README.md

 - Development: these are the application we are actively developing.
 These have the `-dev` suffix and include a shared mount to the host directory where the application is.
-To start these services, we will need to manually checkout the application under the subdirectory first.
+To start these services, we will need to manually check out the application under the subdirectory first.

+- Deployment: these are the applications we have built and want to run.
+These may be built using shared mount.
+If so, we need to manually check out and build the application.

+- Test: these are the tests for the system.
+These are like deployment services, but we generally want to run it in the foreground using `docker compose up {service}`

 Start
 -----